cyrenity/celery-bottle-boilerplate/README.md

 > `ansible-playbook  -i inventory.txt main.yml  --ask-become-pass -e "app_name=MYAPP"`
 >  Replace MYAPP with your desired app name (NO special characters and spaces)

+- Test your setup by pointing your browser to the ip address of your app server, You will be able to run a basic task and view it's result